mennosmit-dev/AI-Engineer-Certificate/02_Introduction_to_Deep_Learning__Neural_Networks_with_Keras/README.md

 ## 📌 Context

 This module forms the deep learning foundation within the
-IBM AI Engineering Professional Certificate and supports my broader work in reinforcement learning, LLM fine-tuning, and applied ML engineering.
+IBM AI Engineering Professional Certificate and supports later work in reinforcement learning, LLM systems, and production-oriented ML pipelines.